Protecting our wildlife

 Rodent-proof your space

 Seal entry points and keep food sources tightly managed.
 Keep trees and shrubs cut back from your roofline, they're just rat ladders.
-Remove standing water and fix your garden dripping tap.
+Remove standing water and fix your outside dripping taps.

 Dispose of old bait responsibly.